 Child Maintenance in Pakistan

-Child Maintenance in Pakistan (also known as Child Support) are the payments made by the father of the child to his children.
+Child Maintenance in Pakistan (also known as Child Support) is the payments made by the father of the child to his children.
 If the children are young, these are paid to the mother (or whoever has custody of the child/children).
 If the father has custody of the children, then he has no need to pay child support to anyone as he would be maintaining the kids financially himself.

 This article on Child Maintenance in Pakistan on how the Child Support System works in Pakistan and will give you a rough idea of what to do if you are either seeking child support or indeed are paying child maintenance.
 If you have other questions, queries or concerns, feel free to reach out to us.